Paraphraser/PiBuilder/docs/upgrade-treeless-clone.md

 $ ~/PiBuilder/boot/scripts/helpers/upgrade_treeless_clone.sh
 ```

+### if it all turns to custard

-Then, if you get a mess, reverting is a matter of:
+If you get a mess, reverting is a matter of:

 ``` console
 $ cd ..